1. Clone Wars

 Before displaying personal information or communicating with a server, an application needs to verify the authenticity of the person or device.
 Without this check, everything is exposed for the taking.

 Passwords are required for just about everything.
-The difficulty in creating a password, strength, and type of information that is being stored behind the login wall must all be weighed to ensure a user’s information is kept safe without becoming too much of a hassle.
+The user's ability to create and remember a password, password strength, and type of information that is being protected must all be weighed to ensure a user’s information is kept safe without becoming too much of a hassle.
 Many applications require long complicated passwords with a minimum number of characters, numbers, non alphanumeric characters, uppercase, and/or lowercase.
 Users tend to make obvious exchanges such as 3 instead of E or ! to replace an i, reducing the efficacy of the requirement.

 It has been determined that the improved security received from these sorts of requirements is greatly outweighed by frustration it causes the user.
 In order to strike the perfect balance, the NIST recommends that user generated passwords be user-friendly.
 They should be a minimum of 8 characters with a maximum of 64.
 Although it was previously thought best to rotate passwords every 60-90 days, now it is recommended to only change them when required or compromised.
 To minimize breaches, the number of incorrect login attempts permitted should be restricted.
 Applications should compare new passwords to a blacklist of previously hacked passwords, dictionary words, and other likely options such as the name of the application.
 If a match is found, the user should create another.